Goal Zero Nomad 7 Review

 Multiple Device Charging Speed

-One of the plus sides of Goal Zero products is that they are built to last.
+A plus is that Goal Zero products are built to last.
 Sometimes, it is worth buying a brand name product just for the reliability of its design and construction.
 The Nomad 7 is no exception.
-Out of the three low wattage panels, the Nomad 7 blew the competition out of the water in terms of durability, simply because Goal Zero has been in the game for a while.
+Out of the three low wattage panels, the Nomad 7 blew the competition out of the water regarding durability, simply because Goal Zero has been in the game for a while.
 It has large, sturdy pockets with plenty of storage and strong canvas covering the panels on the outside.
-Both the Renogy E.Flex5 and the Outad 7W lack this pocket, which is key to the longevity of the USB ports and the gadgets you are charging.
+Both the Renogy E.Flex5 and the Suntactics 14W lack this pocket, which is key to the longevity of the USB ports and the gadgets you are charging.

 Weight & Portability

 This is a great panel for someone who will be charging many different devices and wants a long-lasting, versatile panel.
-The Nomad 7 is durable and well thought out in terms of design, and is also very user-friendly.
-For this reason, the Nomad 7 is also a good option for someone who is intimidated by the technologic world of solar power, as long as they don't mind spending a little extra cash.
+The Nomad 7 has a durable and well thought out design, and is also very user-friendly.
+For this reason, it's a good option for someone who is intimidated by the technological side of solar power, as long as they don't mind spending a little extra cash.

 The Goal Zero Nomad 7 is one of the more expensive panels in the fleet.
 While still having only a 7W capacity, the price per watt ratio is pretty high.
 When buying this panel, a decent chunk of the cost goes to the brand name and the trustworthiness of having a known and approved product.
 There are many panels, like both of the Anker products we tested this year, that are becoming more recognizable and may begin to give Goal Zero a run for their money in the coming years.
 For the cost and output capacity, the Nomad 7 is a tad expensive.